alastair-h/image_sharing/README.md

 PSQL (not SQLite) creates indexes on the primary key by default, including composite PKs. to efficiently allow query of link ID I have added an index.
 Indexes slow down writes, but this is not normally a concern.

+### microservices architecture

+The decision to use two separate services gives us several benefits:

+- we can reuse the inference service for other applications
+- we can scale the inference service independently
+- the CRUD api does not need to GPU, so we can run it on a cheaper instance
+- tensorflow makes dependency management difficult; it makes the API much easier to update and mainain

 #### TODO: add excalidraw ERD